LoyolaChicagoCS/gradhandbook/source/regulations.rst

 -  Withdrawal later during classes: W on the transcript and a partial or complete tuition penalty.
 Do not get yourself into this situation just by not paying attention!

+.. old
     The categories are the same for CSIS courses, but the procedures can be more complicated.
 See the section on CSIS Courses above.

 .. index:: changing MS programs program codes